RangoGM/ccna-labs/09B EIGRP Unequal-Cost (CML + PKT)/README.md

 *(Ping both Hosts, this time the unequal load balancing method is performed more clearly)*

+> [!TIP]
-- To visually confirm the **proportional traffic distribution**, I used `hping3` in flood mode from the Kali hosts.
+> - To visually confirm the **proportional traffic distribution**, I used `hping3` in flood mode from the Kali hosts.
 Unlike a standard ping, this generates a high volume of packets, allowing us to observe the **Traffic Share Ratio** in real-time.

 📸: Screenshot